Fat-Soluble VitaminsHigh Risk

 Vitamin K

-Vitamin K is a high-risk supplementwith an RDA of 120 mcg and a safe upper limit (UL) of 1000 mcg per day according to FDA standards.
+Vitamin K is a high-risk supplement with an RDA of 120 mcg and a tolerable upper intake level (UL) of 1000 mcg per day according to NIH/NASEM standards.
 All 3 regional standards agree on these limits.
 It has 3 known interactions with other supplements including vitamin d, vitamin d3, vitamin e.
 Regular monitoring is strongly recommended when adjusting your intake.

 Quick take